Acupuncture: What to Expect

 As your practitioner, my goal is to act as the catalyst for creating positive changes in your health and well-being.
 In order to do so, we need to establish a relationship of comfort and trust.
-I will do everything in my power to create the best possible environment for you.
+I will do everything in my power to provide a safe and relaxing environment for you.

-During your session you will be seated in a comfortable, private area while I ask you a series of health-related questions.
-Since we treat the whole person, not just the symptoms, these questions allow me to determine the patterns of imbalance within the body.
-After this discussion, I will come up with a "point prescription" for you.
+During your session you will be seated in a peaceful, private area while I ask you a series of health-related questions.
+Since I treat the whole person, not just the symptoms, these questions allow me to determine the patterns of imbalance within your body.
+After this discussion, I will come up with a “point prescription” for you.
 This is an individualized series of acupuncture points designed to provide the maximum benefit.

-You will then lie down on a warmed massage table, and I may palpate areas of your body to assist with forming my final diagnosis.
+You will then lie down on a massage table topped with a BioMat, and I may palpate areas of your body to assist with forming my final diagnosis.
+I will look at your tongue and take your pulse.
 After this comes the insertion of needles.

-These needles are not anything like what you would experience at the doctor's office.
+These needles are not like anything that you would experience at the doctor’s office.
 They are about the same size as a human hair.
 And at this point I will make a confession: even though I am an acupuncturist, I am somewhat needle-phobic and VERY needle-sensitive.
 Yet I get treatments on a regular basis with no problem at all.

-After the insertions I will gently manipulate the needles to get "qi."
-Qi (pronounced "chee") is the energetic substance that comes to the needles and creates the positive changes necessary for a successful treatment.
+After the insertions I may gently manipulate the needles to get “qi.”
+Qi (pronounced “chee”) is the energetic substance that comes to the needles and creates the positive changes necessary for a successful treatment.
 Since we are all unique, we all experience this feeling of qi in a different way.
-Most patients feel a dull achiness around the needle, but sensations of movement and heat are also frequently reported.
+Most patients feel a dull ache around the needle, but sensations of pressure, movement, and warmth are also frequently reported.